 Another great choice for the best dog food for Dachshunds in their senior years is Royal Canin Dachshund Canned Diet.
 If your senior suffers from dental disease or has become a picky eater over the years, give Royal Canin’s Dachshund canned food a try.

 Its soft ‘pate’-like consistency in sauce is easy to chew and tasty too.
-It can be served alone or as a compliment to another adult or senior diet.
-Royal Canin also provides specific feeding instructions for this diet based on your senior’s activity level – low, medium or high activity.
+It can be served alone or as a complement to another adult or senior diet.
+Royal Canin also provides specific feeding instructions for this diet based on your senior’s activity level – low, medium, or high activity.